ilendl2/one-click-hugo/site/content/ministries/special-events-committee.md

 * Emancipation Galore
 * Harvest Celebrations

-The committee currently has xxxx members and meets twice a month.
+The committee currently meets twice a month.
 The committee welcomes individuals who can lend their talents and skills in producing events that will support the mission of the church.

-Please contact Dave James if you would like to join this group.
+Please contact Dave James at 762-9902 if you would like to join this group.